LXQT101/Git-Demo/README.md

 # Git-Demo
 I am learning Git &amp; Github therefore i am trying out new things in this repository.
-BTW this is my first repo
+BTW this is my first repo I will clone this repo via terminal on my local system